-- If we liken a project to a clinical shift where we have a goal (for example, improvement of the patient’s health status) and a finite amount of resources (for example, there are only 12 hours in the shift, and there are only a certain number of staff who can help you take care of the patient) to manage in order to achieve that goal, then it becomes easier to see that, with training and experience, competent clinicians indeed have the potential to become effective projector managers.
-Project management knowledge and skills can be further developed by reading books, attending classes, and attaining the experience by getting involved in projects at work or in the community.
+- If we liken a project to a clinical shift where we have a goal (for example, improvement of the patient’s health status) and a finite amount of resources to manage in order to achieve that goal (for example, there are only 12 hours in the shift, and there are only a certain number of staff who can help you take care of the patient), it becomes easier to see that with training and experience, competent clinicians indeed have the potential to become effective project managers.
+Project management knowledge and skills can be further developed by reading books, attending classes, and attaining the experience by getting involved in projects.